cogentcore/core/docs/content/abilities.md

 **Abilities** are flags that specify what [[states]] and [[event]]s a [[widget]] can have.
 Abilities are stored in the [[style]] object.

-You can set abilities (try hovering and pressing on the frame below):
+You can add abilities (try hovering and clicking on the frame below):

 ```Go
 fr := core.NewFrame(b)